GeorgePimpleton/cpp_misc_files/README.md

 5. Console Clear Toolkit - Win32 API library to clear the contents of a console mode window.

+There is a freeware custom icon file, Console.ico, you can add to your Win32 apps.

 If you find the files and examples useful let me know, if you find better ways to craft the code really let me know!